-- (1) Pull cables out of the reserved timber prior to rigging the next yarding road. - (2) Yarding roads shall be at least 150 feet apart where they extend over or through the buffer. - (b) Place debris from yarding (tops, limbs, cull logs, etc.) in a stable location approved by STATE.
-Debris shall not be left lodged against standing trees. - (c) Soil gouging shall be limited to a depth of one foot. - (d) Use a self-clamping carriage that can be positioned and repositioned for each turn of logs without lowering the skyline. - (e) In Area II, the carriage shall be capable of passing intermediate supports. - (f) Control logs being yarded to minimize damage to reserved timber. - (g) String cables in a manner that makes minimum contact with reserved timber.
+- (1) Pull cables out of the reserved timber prior to rigging the next yarding road. - (2) Yarding roads shall be at least 150 feet apart where they extend over or through the buffer. - (c) Place debris from yarding (tops, limbs, cull logs, etc.) in a stable location approved by STATE.
+Debris shall not be left lodged against standing trees. - (d) Soil gouging shall be incidental and limited to a depth of one foot. - (e) Use a self-clamping carriage that can be positioned and repositioned for each turn of logs without lowering the skyline.

+- (f) The carriage shall be capable of passing intermediate supports. - (g) Control logs being yarded to minimize damage to reserved timber. - (h) String cables in a manner that makes minimum contact with reserved timber.

 Section 61.
 Ground-Based Operations.
-Those timber sale areas, or portions thereof, where ground yarding has been approved in the Operations Plan are subject to the following restrictions, unless otherwise approved in writing by STATE:
+Those timber sale areas, or portions thereof, where ground yarding has been approved in the Operations Plan, are subject to the following restrictions, unless otherwise approved in writing by STATE:

 - (a) PURCHASER has the option of (1) or (2): - (1) Using any type of ground-based equipment.
-However, PURCHASER must limit skid roads and trails used to 10 percent of the ground yarded area and restrict equipment operations to these skid roads and trails. - Using ground-based equipment of 6 pounds per square inch or less of ground pressure.
+However, PURCHASER must limit skid roads and trails used to 10 percent of the ground yarded area and restrict equipment operations to these skid roads and trails. - (2) Using ground-based equipment of 6 pounds per square inch or less of ground pressure.
 However, PURCHASER must limit soil disturbance (removal or displacement of litter and topsoil) to no more than 10 percent of the ground yarded area. - (b) Preexisting skid roads and trails shall be used whenever possible, and soil disturbance or construction of new skid roads and trails shall be limited to that necessary to log the area.
 Total area of soil disturbance of old and new skid roads and trails used shall not exceed 10 percent of the ground yarded area. - (c) Operations shall not be conducted under conditions where soils are rutted or excavated to a depth of 12 inches or more. - (d) Equipment shall not operate on slopes greater than 35 percent.
-Written approval may be granted for short distances on slopes exceeding 35 percent when, in the opinion of STATE, it would be unreasonable to yard by pulling line. - (e) Yarding shall not be permitted on haul roads. - (f) Ground-based operations shall not be allowed on the timber sale area from November 1 through April 30. - (g) Ground yarding equipment shall not be operated within 50 feet of streams.
+Written approval may be granted for short distances on slopes exceeding 35 percent when, in the opinion of STATE, it would be unreasonable to yard by pulling line. - (e) Yarding shall not be permitted on haul roads. - (f) Prior to the beginning of felling operations, PURCHASER shall mark the locations on the ground of all skid roads, subject to STATE approval.
+Felling shall be "to lead" to those marked trails and those trail locations adhered to. - (g) Ground-based operations shall not be allowed on the timber sale area from November 1 through April 30. - (h) Ground yarding equipment shall not be operated within 50 feet of streams.